tusharkatole/asic-design-class/README.md

-# Task3 :
+# Lab 3 :Identify various RISC-V instruction types and running assembly instructions according to the provided Verilog code in a RISC-V processor.

-Task A] Identify various RISC V instruction types
+## Task A] Identify various RISC-V instruction types

   The given instructions are as follows  and we need to identify the type of instruction , write thier binary and hexadecimal equivalent.